-The American Jobs Project is a nationally focused, research-based project managed by the American Jobs Initiative, a nonprofit organization dedicated to U.S. economic growth through advanced industries.
+The American Jobs Project is a nationally focused, research-based project dedicated to U.S. economic growth through advanced energy manufacturing.
 The organization is driven by six core team members and has received support from nearly one hundred student researchers with a broad range of expertise, including law, business, engineering, and public policy.
 The American Jobs Project brings best practice strategies and innovative ideas from around the globe to local and state governments and stakeholders, developing bottom-up strategies that create good-paying jobs in the advanced energy industry.

 Our Management Team

 Principal Investigator, Paul Wright

 Director of the Berkeley Energy and Climate Institute

 Paul Wright is the Director of the Berkeley Energy and Climate Institute (BECI), and was previously the Director of the Center for Information Technology Research in the Interest of Society (CITRIS) He is a professor in the Department of Mechanical Engineering at UC Berkeley, and holds the A. Martin Berlin Chair.
 He is also a Co-Director of the Berkeley Manufacturing Institute (BMI) and the Berkeley Wireless Research Center (BWRC).
 He holds a B.Sc. and Ph.D. in Industrial Metallurgy from the University of Birmingham, England.